-Liverpool Heart and Chest Hospital captures patient information outside the
+Liverpool Heart and Chest Hospital captures patient information outside the electronic patient record

 10 January 2013